 You can sort your blog posts into different categories and tags.
 It will be easier for you to maintain your content by the topic and your users can easily jump into their desired topic.

 On the other hand, it has a good positive impact on your SEO.
 It helps to understand the search engines about your website structure and content topic.

-Now people who wanna learn about SEO can easily jump on that section.
+Now people who wanna learn about SEO can easily jump to that section.
 In this category, they will get everything about SEO.

 On the other hand, tags are some keywords that you can use to help your search engines to track your content more specifically.

-It makes the search flow easy if you can add proper categories and tags into your content.
+It makes the search flow easy if you can add proper categories and tags to your content.

 Make internal linking a habit.
 It has a great positive impact on SEO.
 Interlinking helps your readers to keep them engaged on your website.

 Interlinking is linking your content to another one.
 Make sure you are interlinking the content that is relatable.
 Don’t interlink each content everywhere.

 If you can interlink properly, it will surely increase your page views.
 The more page views you will receive, the more conversions you will get.

 You can use tools like LinkWhisper to automate the Internal linking process.